vantimothy10/FetchRecipeTV/README.md

 ### Time Spent: Approximately how long did you spend working on this project?
 How did you allocate your time?

-I dedicated approximately 6 hours to this project.
-The first hour was spent implementing the core MVP features.
-The majority of my time was then focused on creating a dual-caching system, as disk caching was an unusual requirement.
-Additionally, I spent time developing dependency injection patterns to facilitate effective unit testing.

-### Trade-offs and Decisions: Did you make any significant trade-offs in your approach?

 I spent roughly 6 hours on this project.
 Within the first hour I felt like I had the core MVP set of features.
 However the bulk of my time was spent creating a dual caching system since I thought in-memory caching would be better suited than disk-caching.
 In-memory caching alone achieves an optimal balance by reducing redundant API calls and mitigating stale data risks.
 I also spent additional time developing dependency injection patterns in order to create unit tests effective unit tests.

+### Trade-offs and Decisions: Did you make any significant trade-offs in your approach?

+I decided to invest time to develop patterns like dependency injection and more comprehensive caching.
+While these took extra time to implement, they improve code clarity and scalability.

 ### Weakest Part of the Project: What do you think is the weakest part of your project?